HumanCellAtlas/dcp-monitoring/README.md

 ## Use

-For use, see the `README.md` in each terraform module.
+For module use, see the `README.md` in each terraform module.

+To upload modules and datasources to grafana, use `./grafana-cli`.
+Execute `./grafana-cli -h` for usage details.